FlippingFlips/pingod-addons/docs/content/plugins/_index.md

 6. Now you can open the `res://Machine.tscn` and change some settings, add items.

-#### 7. Disable then Enable the plugin in ProjectSettings for the plugin to pick up your AutoLoad scene
+7. Disable, then Enable the plugin in ProjectSettings/Autoload for the plugin to pick up your AutoLoad scene

 ---
 ## Extra info